-From a famous 50s sex icon to a lost masterpiece of French cinema, the inspirations behind Bey's most iconic visuals.
+From a famous 50s sex icon to a lost masterpiece of French cinema, these are the inspirations behind Bey's most iconic visuals.

-Queen Bey’s references hopscotch time, culture, and genre for a reason.
-They help elucidate how she — and anyone else in the black diaspora — is an amalgamation of myriad (and sometimes dueling) qualities.
+Queen Bey’s references hopscotch time, culture and genre for a reason.
+They help elucidate how she — and anyone else in the black diaspora — is an amalgamation of sometimes duelling qualities.
 They are exhaustive, and yet delightfully elusive to the untrained eye.
 How?
 Because they are never forced.
-The Houston native molds her chosen references to fit her aesthetic, and never the other way around.
+The Houston native moulds her chosen references to fit her aesthetic, and never the other way around.

 Thankfully, we’re here to point out and unpack the singer’s most obscure and hidden references, so you can show off to your friends.

 Beyoncé is an astute dancer, so of course she gleans inspiration from one of the greatest choreographers to ever one-two step on this planet: Fosse.
 The theatre legend worked on seminal musicals like Chicago and Damn Yankees and is known for crafting ebullient, jazz hands-heavy dance numbers.